jtheisen/moldinium/readme.md

 Another issue is type hierarchies: Deserializers require a single-base hierarchy for polymorphic deserialization and, currently, baked types don't derive from other baked types at all.
-This could be done though, but of course requires the user to sometimes specify a unique base.
+This could be done though, but of course requires the user to somehow sometimes distinguish a unique base.

 #### Entity Framework

 Entity Framework is similar in that it also wants to create its entity types.
-It has two additional problems:
+It has one major additional problem: Fluent configuration.

-* it wants the types to be
-The most annoying trouble arises with fluent configuration.
-I still think it can be done by doing this:
+The best solution that can be implemented with reasonable effort would offer the user to configure like this:

 ```c#
 using Outer = NamespaceWhereTheModelsLive;